t1/deployer/docs/tutorial.md

 i.e. you can view it as simple tables with your browser.
 Note that this is very simplistic and some information may be missing.

-(currently `application/xml` doesn't work... but xml seems out-of-fashion anyway ;-)
+(currently `application/xml` does not work... but xml seems out-of-fashion anyway ;-)

 ## Undeploy & Manage